 Research and development risks

-The KION Group’s market position and business performance depend to a large extent on its ability to build on its leading technological position in respect of individual products and system solutions in order to become the leading supplier of automated supply chain solutions and mobile automation solutions.
+The KION Group’s market position and business performance depend to a large extent on its ability to build on its position as a technology driver in respect of individual products and system solutions in order to become technology leader for automated supply chain solutions and mobile automation solutions.
 This requires the Group to continually develop products that meet customer expectations and comply with changing regulatory and technological requirements.
-To this end, the KION Group must anticipate customers’ needs and changing market conditions – including the growing use of digital technologies in value chains – and has to quickly bring new products to market.
+To this end, the KION Group must anticipate customers’ needs and changing market conditions and has to quickly bring new products to market.
 If the Company does not succeed in doing this, its technological and competitive position could be compromised in the long term.

 The innovations developed by the KION Group are comprehensively protected by intellectual property rights, in particular patents.
 Nevertheless, there is always the possibility that products or product components will be imitated.
 There is also a risk that patent applications will not be successful.
 The KION Group mitigates research and development risk by focusing firmly on customer benefit in its development of products and solutions.
 Customer needs are incorporated into the development process on an ongoing basis by ensuring close collaboration between sales and development units and taking account of all region-specific requirements.